 You will notice more relief when your core also improves.
 This improvement in your core will happen when your dynamic and static function improves.
 Functional improvement allows us to have more stability, balance, strength and endurance which directly affects the lower back.

-When trying to recondition your core muscle groups, there is a significant barrier that prevents you from making significant progress.
+When trying to recondition your core muscle groups, there is a huge barrier that prevents you from making needed progress.

-Most people sufferering are already in a state where the core muscles have lost sufficient strength, stamina, and many other muscles have developed a protective measure to prevent further nerve related injury and pain.
+Most people suffering are already in a state where the core muscles have lost too much strength, stamina, and many other muscles have become tight/guarded to prevent further nerve related injury and pain.

-Over time, chronic stiffness, tightness and muscle guarding (a protective measure by the muscle) have occurred to the degree that mobility is far too limited and challenging.
-It ‘s hard for the person to perform the exercise if they physically feel limited.
-The person may even believe that their body is not physically as ‘flexible’ as they think and avoid participation.
+Over time, chronic stiffness, tightness and muscle guarding (a protective action of the muscle) have occurred so much that mobility has become very limited and challenging.
+It’s hard one to perform the exercise if they physically feel limited.
+One may even believe that their body is not physically as ‘flexible’ as they think and avoid participation.

 Through careful, slow steps, tightness, weakness, flexibility and mobility can improve, and the requirements of the treatment and program will become less challenging and progress.